Why

 The research

 A 15-minute online survey was completed by 153 Autistic adults (63% female, 27% male, 10% other gender) and 93 non-Autistic adults (82% females, 18% males).
-They were invited to be interviewed by phone or video call about their experiences around self-compassion.
-Participants could choose to complete the survey only and not be interviewed.
+Participants were invited to take part in an optional interviewed by phone or video call about their experiences around self-compassion.

 What we learnt